 The volume of rail passenger journeys is expected to rise in the longer term, due to population growth and associated increased investment in infrastructure and enhanced service levels.
-However, it is anticipated that the opening of the Elizabeth line in late 2019 will temporarily reduce passenger numbers on the DLR in the short term.
+However, it is anticipated that the opening of the Elizabeth line will temporarily reduce passenger numbers on the DLR in the short term.